 4 Xylella fastidiosa has been subject to rigorous assessment in context with the Glassy wing sharpshooter (GWSS) review of policy in 2002, and with significant trade of table grapes into eastern Australian states since that time.
-Although an assessment of presence in the exporting country, pathway association, potential for establishment, spread and consequences is given, it is considered that no further pest risk assessment is required here.
 Should new information suggest there is a change in the risk profile of this disease and/or its vectors, this would initiate a further review process to ensure appropriate measures are in place to reduce the risks posed to meet Australia's appropriate level of protection.